St Marys, New South Wales: History

 The area was first called South Creek because European settlement was originally centred along the banks of the creek.
 The land grants became working holdings because of the permanent water supply.
 The rich alluvial soil along the banks of the creek ensured an expanding agricultural community and its location on what was then called the Great Western Road, later renamed to the Great Western Highway, meant that it became a convenient staging post.

 The name St Marys was first used when the St Mary's Post Office was opened on 1 October 1840.
 The township formed part of a grant to Mary Putland (later married Sir Maurice O'Connell), the daughter of Governor William Bligh (former master of HMS Bounty, during the famous mutiny in 1789).
 Closer settlement of the area was made possible when in 1842 part of the O’Connell Estate was subdivided.

 St Marys has a long and rich industrial and agricultural history, including tanneries and munitions formerly operated by Australian Defence Industries.

 Mamre, situated on Mamre Road, was built c.1830 for Samuel Marsden.
 It is a two-storey Georgian home that is heritage-listed.

 Circa 1829–32, the Lethbridge family built Werrington House just north of St Marys.
 It was based on the family home in Cornwall.
 It is one of the most significant colonial homes in New South Wales and is heritage-listed.

-St Marys is now the home of the South Creek Vietnam Vets Association and the St Marys & District Historical Society Inc.
+St Marys is now the home of the South Creek/St Marys Outpost sub-branc of the Vietnam Veterans Association and the St Marys & District Historical Society Inc.